MicrosoftDocs/power-platform/power-platform/admin/policies-communications.md

 <a name="bkmk_UnplannedMaintenance"></a>

 ### Unplanned maintenance
-Customer Engagement inevitably encounters unplanned issues that require changes to ensure availability.
+Dynamics 365 apps inevitably encounters unplanned issues that require changes to ensure availability.
 Microsoft strives to provide as much notification as possible during these events.
 Because these events can’t be predicted, they are not considered planned maintenance.

 When this happens, your organization receives an “Unplanned Maintenance” email.
-These emails go out to all Customer Engagement System Administrators in every Customer Engagement instance that is affected by the unplanned maintenance.
+These emails go out to all Dynamics 365 apps System Administrators in every Dynamics 365 apps instance that is affected by the unplanned maintenance.
 You can see the status of current unplanned maintenance activities on the Microsoft 365 service health page.
 To learn how to get to the Microsoft 365 service health page, see  [View the status of your services](https://support.office.com/article/View-the-status-of-your-services-932ad3ad-533c-418a-b938-6e44e8bc33b0).

 ## Minor Service incidents
 A service incident occurs when your organization is inaccessible or you’re unable to use the service or one of its components.
 Examples include: